manifoldxyz/reserved-ownership-accounts/README.md

      *
      * If account has already been created, returns the account address without calling create2.
      *
+     * @param owner      - The initial owner of the new Account Instance
      * @param salt       - The identifying salt for which the user wishes to deploy an Account Instance
      * @param expiration - If expiration > 0, represents expiration time for the signature.
 Otherwise
      *                     signature does not expire.
-     * @param message    - The keccak256 message which validates the ability for the msg.sender to deploy
+     * @param message    - The keccak256 message which validates the owner, salt, expiration
-     * @param signature  - The signature which validates the ability for the msg.sender to deploy
+     * @param signature  - The signature which validates the owner, salt, expiration
      * @param initData   - If initData is not empty and account has not yet been created, calls account with
      *                     provided initData after creation.
      *